 Separation and analysis of gases and volatile liquids can be achieved by our new Gas Chromatography-Mass Spectrometry instrument, which is also equipped with a flame ionization detector for standard GC experiments.

 Atomic Force Microscopy (AFM) uses a fine needle to probe the surfaces of solid samples at sub-micron levels.

 The thermal decomposition and phase change properties of materials may be studied with the department’s TA Instruments Thermogravimetric Analyzer (TGA) and Perkin Elmer Pyris 6 Differential Scanning Calorimeter (DSC).

 UV-Visible and Luminescence Spectrometers

 We have several UV-Vis spectrometers for the analysis of chemicals in solution.
-Temperature-controlled experiments may be done in our Varian Cary50 UV-Vis, long-term precision experiments benefit from the dual-beam Perkin Elmer Lambda 650 instrument, nano-Liter droplets may be analyzed with our Shimadzu BioSpec Nano instrument, and fluorescence and phosphorescence may be studied with our Perkin Elmer LS45 luminescence spectrometer.
+Temperature-controlled experiments may be done in our Varian Cary50 UV-Vis.
+Long-term precision experiments benefit from the dual-beam Perkin Elmer Lambda 650 instrument.
+Nano-Liter droplets may be analyzed with our Shimadzu BioSpec Nano instrument.
+Fluorescence and phosphorescence may be studied with our Perkin Elmer LS45 luminescence spectrometer.
 High-throughput analysis for absorbance and luminescence can also be carried out with our Tecan M200 plate reader, also equipped with syringe pumps.
 Teaching labs are also equipped with multiple Spec20 and scanning Jenway 7315 UV-vis spectrometers.